Updated 28/05/2026

 Intrinsic Factor Controls Ileal Absorption

 In the duodenum, pancreatic enzymes cleave haptocorrin, releasing B12 to bind with intrinsic factor (IF), a glycoprotein produced exclusively by gastric parietal cells.
-This B12-IF complex represents the only form capable of absorption in the terminal ileum, according to findings in Nature Reviews Gastroenterology & Hepatology.
+This B12-IF complex represents the only form capable of absorption in the terminal ileum.

 The cubilin-amnionless (Cubam) receptor complex in ileal enterocytes specifically recognizes and internalizes the B12-IF unit through receptor-mediated endocytosis.
 This highly specialized mechanism explains why ileal resection or Crohn’s disease affecting the terminal ileum invariably leads to B12 deficiency regardless of dietary intake.

-Pernicious anemia, characterized by autoimmune destruction of IF-producing parietal cells, represents the most severe absorption defect.
-Research published in Blood shows this condition affects 0.1-1.9% of the general population but up to 4.3% of individuals over 60 years.
+Pernicious anemia is characterized by autoimmune destruction of IF-producing parietal cells, representing the most severe absorption defect.

 Cellular Transport and Metabolic Activation

 Following ileal absorption, B12 must bind to transcobalamin II (TC-II) for cellular delivery.
-This TC-II-B12 complex, termed holotranscobalamin, represents the metabolically active fraction available to tissues, comprising only 10-30% of total serum B12 according to Clinical Chemistry.
+This TC-II-B12 complex, termed holotranscobalamin, represents the metabolically active fraction available to tissues.

 Within cells, B12 undergoes enzymatic conversion to two active coenzyme forms: methylcobalamin for methionine synthase reactions essential to DNA synthesis, and adenosylcobalamin for methylmalonyl-CoA mutase in fatty acid metabolism.
 Defects in these final conversion steps can produce functional B12 deficiency despite normal absorption mechanisms.